magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/authentication.md

 ## Log out

-Logging out in CSP ends the user’s session, disconnecting them from all services, including multi-user features.
-It ensures the user’s credentials are no longer active, protecting their account and preventing unauthorized access.
+Logging out in CSP ends the user's session, disconnecting them from all services, including multi-user features.
+It ensures the user's credentials are no longer active, protecting their account and preventing unauthorized access.

 ### How it works

 1. **Constructing a Logout Request**
    Upon log out, CSP first constructs a `LogoutRequest`.
-This request includes the user’s **User ID** and **Device ID** to ensure the correct session is terminated.
+This request includes the user's **User ID** and **Device ID** to ensure the correct session is terminated.

 2. **Handling responses**
    The logout request triggers a response handler confirming whether the logout was successful or an error occurred.
 The response includes feedback on whether the session ended correctly.